LinkedIn Prospecting Guide [Tools & Techniques]

 Last year, it was calculated that 80% of B2B leads were sourced via LinkedIn.
 Cognism’s own outbound sales team has found great success using LinkedIn - so far this year, 39% of their meetings booked have come from the social network.

 It’s clear then, that if you’re working in B2B sales, LinkedIn is a channel you simply must be on!
-With LinkedIn, you have a highly receptive audience of potential buyers - most of whom are looking to expand their professional networks and share their knowledge.
+LinkedIn prospecting is easy because you reach a highly receptive audience of potential buyers.
+Most of them are looking to expand their professional networks and share their knowledge.

 We spoke to Gabrielle “Gabby” Doughty, Cognism’s Senior Business Development Executive.
 She works for the Salesforce pod in our B2B sales team, tasked with finding prospects and pitching our Salesforce app.

-Gabby gave us the steps she takes to prospect effectively on LinkedIn - steps which will help you transform LinkedIn into a B2B lead generation powerhouse!
+Gabby gave us the steps she takes to prospect effectively on LinkedIn - steps that help you transform LinkedIn into a lead generation powerhouse!

-Gabby’s first step is to always know who your prospects are.
+Gabby’s first step to LinkedIn prospecting is to always know who your prospects are.
 If you don’t know who you’re looking for, how will you find them?

 Start by consulting your Ideal Customer Profile (ICP).
 It will tell you...